The Filter — A Prioritization System for Growing Companies

 The Solution — Visualized

-Every improvement idea gets scored against the same criteria.
+Every improvement idea — AI projects, system upgrades, process changes — gets submitted to a single intake system, scored against the same criteria, and ranked by the model.
 The ranked list starts the conversation.
-Leadership finishes it.
+Leadership finishes it in one meeting.
 Only what the team can actually absorb gets activated.

 Strategy